syntasso/kratix-docs/docs/workshop/part-ii/05-update-status.md

 Kratix Promises are a great way to encapsulate business logic and complexity of provisioning services, hiding it from the application developers.
 However, the application developer is still the consumer of the output from a Promise.
 Therefore, you need some way to communicate back to the application developers information about their request.

-One approach to this would be to make API calls from within the pipeline to your internal systems like Slack or Microsoft Teams.
+One approach to this would be to make external API calls from within the Workflow to your internal systems like Slack or Microsoft Teams.
 This approach is good but introduces a separation between the place where the user makes the request and where they get feedback about it.

-Kratix provides built-in support for providing feedback back to the application developers directly from within Kubernetes by allowing the pipeline to write information back to the status of the resource request.
+When using a Kratix Pipeline type, you are also provided built-in support for providing feedback back to the application developers directly from within Kubernetes by allowing the Workflow to write information back to the status of the Resource.

-In the context of your Promise, an example of what you might want to convey back is the configuration of the resource (e.g. default configuration), and how to access the running instance (e.g. a URL or connection string).
+In the context of your Promise, an example of what you might want to convey back is the configuration of the Resource (e.g. default configuration), and how to access the running Resources (e.g. a URL or connection string).

 ## Status

-Similar to how the pipeline orchestrated scheduling by writing configuration code to `/metadata/scheduling.yaml` Kratix exposes a `/metadata/status.yaml` file.
+Similar to how the Pipeline orchestrated scheduling by writing configuration code to `/metadata/scheduling.yaml` Kratix exposes a `/metadata/status.yaml` file.

 The `status.yaml` file can contain arbitrary key values, with the `message` key being a special key that is communicated back to the user when running `kubectl get elastic-cloud`.
 The rest of the key values can be viewed by inspecting the full document.
-For example you could convey a brief description of the ECK instance back to the user in the `message` key, and provide more programmatic information like the location of credentials to access the instance in other fields.
+For example you could convey a brief description of the ECK Resource back to the user in the `message` key, and provide more programmatic information like the location of credentials to access the Resource in other fields.

-### Picking a status for your ECK promise
+### Picking a status for your ECK Promise

-The ECK promise provides an option to pre-configure Beats with modules.
+The ECK Promise provides an option to pre-configure Beats with modules.
 In the event a user selects to enable metrics collection, you may want to validate this for them as a part of the message field.
 E.g. "message: "Instance ${name} provisioned with preconfigured system metrics".

 In addition, you are providing Kibana as a user interface.
 Your users need a way to securely access this UI so you may want to provide the initial username and password.